L3SP1NK/AI-Tools/README.md

 # OpenAI_tools
-Set of toolss to interact with the openai API
+Set of tools to interact with the OpenAI API.